saurabh1088/notes/iOS/Persistence/CoreData.md

 - Context (NSManagedObjectContext)
 - Store coordinator (NSPersistentStoreCoordinator)

+Context needs to know the coordinator to do it's work.
+Coordinator needs to know about model so that it can make sense of the persistent stores it manages.
+So Model, Context and Coordinator are all sufficiently interdependent.
+Core Data provided one encapsulated type i.e. NSPersistentContainer which represents this entire stack.

 ## Good Thing to Know:
 When one want to store images, then one have to set the type to Binary Data and check the Allows External Storage